+The material is used for the sole purpose of illustration for teaching or scientific research.
 The author hereby confirms that to his best knowledge the content of the lecture does not infringe the copyright, intellectual property or privacy rights of any third party.
 The author has cited and credited any third-party contribution in accordance with applicable professional standards and legislation in matters of attribution.
-Nevertheless the material represent entirely standard teaching material known for more than ten years.
-Naturally some figures will look alike those produced by other teachers.